jonnonz1/nz-statute-book/acts/public/1999/children-s-health-camps-board-dissolution-act-1999.md

 # Children's Health Camps Board Dissolution Act 1999
-_Consolidation as at 2001-07-01_
+_Consolidation as at 2013-07-01_

-> An Act to— a dissolve the Children's Health Camps Board; and b transfer its assets and liabilities to a foundation incorporated under Part 2 of the Charitable Trusts Act 1957; and c provide for incidental matters
+> An Act to—adissolve the Children's Health Camps Board; andbtransfer its assets and liabilities to a foundation incorporated under Part 2 of the Charitable Trusts Act 1957; andcprovide for incidental matters

 ### 1 Short Title and commencement
 (1) This Act may be cited as the Children's Health Camps Board Dissolution Act 1999.